opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 |function_editor_iFile|

 When an interpolation is based on file data, the segment values are retrieved from the file content.
-In this case the key values at both ends of the segment may change as well, according to the file data.
+In this case the keyframes at both ends of the segment may change as well, according to the file data.

 The file can be created by an external device or other applications, such as motion-control camera or 3D software; supported file formats are BAT, DAT, RTF and TXT.